 After Dr. Bivings left, the mill fell into bankruptcy and was auctioned off in 1856 to a group of businessmen, one being Dexter Converse.
 Converse later founded D.E.
 Converse Company, bought out his business partners, and took over mill operations.
-Under Converse’s strong leadership the mill was successful, and he renamed the town and mill to Glendale in 1878 at his wife’s suggestion.
+Under Converse’s control the mill was successful again, and he renamed the town and mill Glendale in 1878 at his wife’s suggestion.

 Converse not only expanded the operations at Glendale Mill, he also founded additional mills and was a stockholder of many others in South Carolina.
 However, his greatest contribution to our state may be the establishment of Converse College in Spartanburg.
 He founded the school in 1890 so that his daughter could continue her education.
 Dexter Converse died in 1899, but Converse College continues to be a prestigious private women’s college.

-Even though the mill burned, Glendale is still a thriving community.
+Though the mill is gone, Glendale remains a thriving community.
 To get a detailed history of the town, complete with plenty of great photos, please visit GlendaleSC.com.
 It is an excellent resource!

 Glendale Mill Add Info and More Photos

 The purpose of the South Carolina Picture Project is to celebrate the beauty of the Palmetto State and create a permanent digital repository for our cultural landmarks and natural landscapes.
 We invite you to add additional pictures (paintings, photos, etc) of Glendale Mill, and we also invite you to add info, history, stories, and travel tips.
 Together, we hope to build one of the best and most loved SC resources in the world!